yugabyte/yugabyte-db/docs/content/preview/explore/going-beyond-sql/follower-reads-ysql.md

 ## Read-only transaction

-You can mark a transaction as read-only by applying the following guidelines:
+You can mark a transaction as read-only by applying any of the following:

 - `SET TRANSACTION READ ONLY` applies only to the current transaction block.
 - `SET SESSION CHARACTERISTICS AS TRANSACTION READ ONLY` applies the read-only setting to all statements and transaction blocks that follow.